CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

         └── 02_Container
 ```

 This folder contains the Singularity images for the single-cell RNA-seq analysis.
-Since the Singularity images are used for the 3 single-cell samples analysis, they must be present in all the sample folder in the same **02_Container** subfolder.
+Since the Singularity images are used for the 3 single-cell samples analyses, they must be present in all the sample folder in the same **02_Container** subfolder.
 Instead of copying the image files, we will create symbolic links to spare disk space:

 **On linux:**